M786453/TimeLog/README.md

 * Allow users to pause/resume their work time.
 * Allow users to see history of their work time in the form of charts.
 * Store users work time in sqlite database.
+* Update users work time continuously in database in order to avoid loss of record if application closes accidently.